joan-s/n-grams/n-grams.md

 ---

-Exercise 2
+Exercise part 2
 ===

-Compare a $n$-grams LM with the feed-forward LM
+Generate text with a feed-forward LM

 1. Load the ``cess_cat`` corpus, already tokenized and segmented in sentences.
 1. Add ``<s>``, ``</s>``
 1. Make a Pytorch ``Dataset`` that returns batches of $n$-grams